 Different specialisations are available, allowing you to choose the best course to meet your career goals.
 Masters degrees are, for example, available in health administration, health information management, health services leadership, digital health, and nursing management.

 You can study for a health master's degree 100% online while continuing to work in the industry...
 READ MORE

-A Master of Health Services Management prepares you for healthcare leadership roles where client safety and service quality are prioritised.
+A Master of Health Services Management prepares you for healthcare leader roles where client safety and service quality are prioritised.

 As the Australian healthcare and social care systems evolve, we constantly strive to improve quality and safety outcomes.
 Gain the tools to help promote further advancement with a Masters in Health Services Management online.

 Potential study topics include the Australian healthcare system, using health care data, risk and cost management, service planning and evaluation, and health care policies and politics...
 READ MORE

 As an experienced nurse, you can specialise in leadership and management with a Masters in Nursing Management.
 The postgraduate degree prepares you for senior roles such as manager of a nursing team, nursing coordinator, or a health services or facilities manager.

 Students explore topics such as how to lead teams, financial management, collaboration in health care, and conflict and dispute resolution.

 Online courses are designed with working professionals in mind, and you can continue your nursing duties while studying for your degree...
 READ MORE

 Master's degrees in leadership and management explore different aspects of the job of being a manager in charge of people and operations.
 Using theory and principles, case studies, personal reflection and projects, you'll engage your mind on leadership issues and strategies.